- Movie Reviews

 - App Reviews

-Not suitable under 12, Parental guidance recommended to 13; Suitable for 13+ (some violence and scary scenes and lack of interest for younger viewers)
+Not suitable under 12; parental guidance to 13 (violence, scary scenes and lack of interest for younger viewers)

 This topic contains: